aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/RDS.md

 6. Choose **30 days** for the rotation interval.

 7. Select the **Create a new Lambda function to perform rotation** radio button.
-This will cause Secrets Manager to build a rotation function using the AWS-provided functions for standard databases.
+This will cause Secrets Manager to use CloudFormation on your behalf to create a rotation function using the AWS Serverless Application Repository.
 If you had customized your own rotation function or if you were using a credential for a special application, you would select that here.

 8. Enter a name for the rotation function.
 In the figure below, we used **smdemo** but you can select whatever you wish.